Shyam Thapa: Playing career

 However, he soon rejoined East Bengal in 1975.
 He was by then an established superstar and had a memorable 1975–76 season.
 Coached by P. K. Banerjee, East Bengal won the Kolkata league for a record sixth year in a row and in the IFA Shield final routed eternal rivals Mohun Bagan 5–0, a record score in a final.
 Shyam scored some memorable goals for East Bengal in those two years.

 He became India's most sought after player and in the 1977–78 season, Mohun Bagan paid a record fee of Rs.
 50,000 for his services.
 He was the highest paid player in India that year and helped Bagan win a historic treble – IFA Shield, Rovers Cup and Durand tournament, in a single season and his brilliant goal against rivals East Bengal in an IFA league match with a back volley is still remembered.
 It was the first time Bagan achieved this feat.
 In the Durand Cup final, he scored the equalizer against JCT, darting onto a rebound from goalkeeper Surjeet Singh and bulging the net.
 In the replay, he set up the match winner for Mohammed Akbar.

 From 1977–1980, he figured in four consecutive Durand finals for Mohun Bagan winning in 1977, 1979 and 1980 and losing 0–3 to East Bengal in the 1978 final.
 During the same period, Mohun Bagan also won the IFA Shield thrice in a row, 1977–79 and the Rovers Cup in 1977.
 From 1970–77, he was a regular in the Indian team.
 He played as striker in Mohun Bagan's historic match against a star-studded New York Cosmos spearheaded by Pelé on 24 September 1977, in which both the teams shared honours as the match ended 2–2.
 Under P. K. Banerjee's guidance, their performance against the American club featuring Pelé, Carlos Alberto Torres and Giorgio Chinaglia, earned popularity worldwide.

 However, after the 1978 Srinagar National championships, he was surprisingly omitted from the list of probables for the 1978 Asian Games.
 The national selectors claimed that he was slowing down and would not be able to cope with the rigours of international football.
 There was a major hue and cry in the national media at Shyam's unfair omission.

+Thapa also represented Services football team in Santosh Trophy.